-It’s so close to the launch of my new book, The Ultimate Vegan Cookbook for Your Instant Pot.
-I just couldn’t wait to share a recipe from it with you.
-There are a few unusual uses for your Instant Pot and using it to make Asian steamed dumplings is one of them.
+There are a few unusual uses for your Instant Pot and using it to make vegan Asian steamed dumplings is one of my favorites.

-I would love to know how many of you bought an Instant Pot with all the sales going on.
+I would love to know how many of you bought an Instant Pot with all the sales going on this year.
 Let me know in the comment if you are a new or seasoned Instant Pot user and what some of your favorite uses for it is.
-You can also request some recipes for me to make!

 I buy my dumpling wrappers in a local Asian market and most of the ones I find there are vegan.
 Even the yellow ones are yellow from dyes and not eggs.
 With that said, the ones you get in the supermarket seem to have eggs more often than not.